developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/intents/cradle/index.md

 ## Overview

 EMDK for Android 7.4 (and later) contains interfaces for controlling the EC30 Locking SmartCradle (model CRD-EC30-10SLC1-01), a 10-slot cradle used for securing, charging and individually dispensing Zebra EC30 ultra-compact enterprise companion devices.
-Interfaces provide programmatic, one-way communication from apps on EC30 devices to the SmartCradle for activating functions listed below.
+Interfaces provide programmatic, one-way communication from apps on EC30 devices to the SmartCradle for activating the cradle functions listed below.

-#### Supported Actions
+#### Supported Cradle Functions
 * **Unlock** a device from its individual charging slot
-* **Illuminate a slot LED** to shine solid or to "blink"
+* **Illuminate a slot's LED** to shine solid or to "blink"
 * **Set LED color** to red, green or blue
-* **Set Timeout** (in sec.) for expiration of an Action
+* **Set a Timeout** (in sec.) for expiration of an Action (i.e. Unlock)

 #### Notes
 * **Device slots lock automatically** when a device is inserted
-* **Communications are one-way**; from device to cradle
+* **Communications are one-way**; from device to cradle only
 * **Apps operate with or without a user kiosk**
-* **API NOT supported on ShareCradles** (see below)
+* **APIs NOT supported on ShareCradles** (see below)

 ### Requirements

-Use of SmartCradle intent APIs requires experience with Java and with Android app development and usage of Android intents.
+Use of SmartCradle intent APIs requires experience with Java, with Android app development and with usage of Android intents.
+A supported cradle also is required.

 **Supported Cradle(s)**:
 * EC30 10-slot Locking SmartCradle (model CRD-EC30-10SLC1-01)

-**<u>NOT</u> Supported**:
+**Cradles <u>NOT</u> Supported**:
 * EC30 2-slot Charge ShareCradle (model CRD-EC30-2SCHG1-01)
 * EC30 10-slot Charge ShareCradle (model CRD-EC30-10SC1-01)